The Exorcist: The Crucifix Scene

 The first thing Chris sees are Regan’s childhood belongings flung through the air in complete disarray, representing Regan’s disdain for her childhood.

 The next notable action is what Regan is saying and what she chooses to assault herself with.
-Chris’ faith in God is apparent by her close association with members of the Catholic Church, and it is no secret how the church views sexuality.
+Though Chris herself in not religious, her faith in Christian values is apparent by her close association with members of the Catholic Church, and it is no secret how the church views sexuality.
 This is Regan’s complete and utter defiance to the values of Christianity which her mother holds so dear, and that society as a whole adheres to.

 Shocked, Chris physically intervenes by trying to strip the crucifix from her daughters hands.